jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The difference between good and bad stories is how much it mixes things up to keep you in guessing what's going to happen next.
 While some bad stories are non stop action scenes, and and stories are non stop talking scenes, good stories mix the two up to tell a logical and surprisng story with a thick plot.

 **Classic movies:** are good stories with fights over real-life problems.
-Protagonist selfishly set-up to overcome a problem on behalf of humanity.
+Protagonist leave their typical day and personality, and challenge themselves to rise to the occasion and overcome a new found problem on behalf of humanity.

 Protagonist and antagonist repeatedly think of new ideas and act on them in a back and forth battle.
-Both characters fight to create and control tool to make themselves the winner.
+Both characters fight to create and control tools to make themselves the winner.

 Mixing logical problem solving, with new ideas, gives classic stories "logical surprises".
 These plot twists make what’s going to happen next unknown and keeps audiences glued to their seats.
 The conclusion can anything from a big victory for the good or bad guys, or anywhere in between.

 There’s no way to know which stories will resonate with audiences, but only good stories can resonate with audiences and become classics like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
 These stories are often archetypes like "Rags to Riches" or "Forbidden Love".
-They exist in all cultures and religions in some way, and hence why they reasonate so well for people living a average life on the frontline.
+They exist in all cultures and religions in some way, and hence why they reasonate so well for people living life on the frontline.

 **Art films:**- are not about any specific problem.
 The film is more of a personal journal about not overcoming problems like tyranny, hunger, or loneliness.
 The main character is thus selfish and self-important.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.